LimePoint/opschain-docs/docs/examples/using-secrets-in-your-change.md

     Alter the namespace if you are using a different namespace for your OpsChain installation.
     :::

-2. Update your dev environment configuration to use the new `dev-secrets` secret:
+2. Update your dev environment `opschain` properties to use the new `dev-secrets` secret:

     ```bash
     opschain environment edit-properties -p secret -e dev